 Location367-369 Burwood Rd, Hawthorn VIC 3122, Australia

-From the architect.
+Text description provided by the architects.
 ROTHELOWMAN’s design for Vivida, a 194-bed student accommodation building at 367-369 Burwood Road, Hawthorn is an innovative response to a challenging site over an existing car park at the rear, and an existing Telstra exchange building abutting the site.

 The design, which includes a rooftop garden, was conceived to conceal the Telstra exchange and re-skin the building with a new façade.
 While expansive city views are a positive consequence of the site’s due West alignment, this presents difficult shading and heating concerns.
 The ensuing design was primarily a direct response to these key issues, together with the objective to develop a piece of architecture that would form part of a group of contemporary buildings surrounding the neighbouring Swinburne University.

 Another unique influence on the architecture came about as a result of the project’s internal layout.
 The client requested all apartments should be exactly the same size.
 Not only did this pave the way for a modular construction process, but it inspired a unique pattern for the building’s façade.